hadipourh/AES-VHDL/README.md

 #### Throughput

-According to the synthesis report produced by the ISE Designe Suite, the minimum clock period for our implementation when Spartan6-xc6slx75-3fgg676 is used as the target device is 6.740 nano seconds.
+According to the synthesis report produced by the ISE Design Suite, the minimum clock period for our implementation when Spartan6-xc6slx75-3fgg676 is used as the target device is 6.740 nano seconds.
 Therefore the throughput is equal to:
 `128 bits/(10*6.740 ns) = 1.90 Gb/s`.

 ### Synthesis Report (Artix7-xc7a200t-3-ffg1156)